Carroll County NH

 Synchronicity: The belief that a simultaneous occurrence of events that appear significantly related but have no discernible causal connection are related to each other.
 Paranormal-related examples are when a client wakes up in the middle of the night because they believe that they hear an entity forging in the kitchen.
 They happen to go to the doctor’s office that day and the doctor asks them a bunch of questions to see if there is a possibility of the person having diabetes.
 They return home and find a cabinet open, and sugar sprinkled on the counter.
 These three events appear related but do not have a discernible causal connection.

 Tachypsychia: A neurological condition that distorts the perception of time, usually induced by physical exertion, drug use, or a traumatic event.

 Vibroacoustic Phenomenon: This is vibration and sound combined that influences physiology.
-Specifically the Helmholtz Resonance which is wind passing over a narrow opening such as a slightly open window or door, a glass bottle top, etc. It can cause spooky sounds and if below 20 hertz and can cause symptoms of infrasound exposure.
+Specifically, the Helmholtz Resonance is wind passing over a narrow opening such as a slightly open window or door, a glass bottle top, etc. It can cause spooky sounds and if below 20 hertz, can cause infrasound exposure symptoms.

 paranormal investigators, paranormal investigator, North Conway, New Hampshire, North Conway NH, MWV Spirit, Mount Washington Valley Spirit, ghost hunters, ghost hunter, ghost hunting